Cupid Chow

 Instructions

-• When fully melted, stir in vanilla.
+• When fully melted, stir in the vanilla.

 • Place powdered sugar and powdered food coloring in a large, airtight plastic bag, shake to combine.
 If you are using multiple colors, divide between 2-3 bags.